LeviackexD/SpikeTime/README.md

 ## Next Steps for Production

 To deploy this application to a hosting service like **Vercel** or **Netlify** with a real, persistent database, you need to connect it to a live Firebase project.
+This is the recommended path as the application is already architected for it.

 ### 1. Set Up Your Firebase Project